 If you’re somewhat serious about getting your blog out there and seen by a whole new audience, then SEO may be a term you’ve stumbled across once or twice to help you achieve this.
 In the past, I’ve delved into sharing a few basic SEO tips for bloggers, but in this post, I want to share specifically my WordPress SEO tips for your WordPress blog, which I’ve learnt along the way.

 I first started on Blogger in 2012 when I set up this blog, but I have since migrated to a WordPress blog in January 2017 and have continuously worked with the WordPress platform daily in my job for the last 3 years.

 Therefore, I’ve picked up on a few ways I can improve a WordPress site by following the tips below and ensuring there are a few admins setting features taken care of too.

 Let Google Crawl Your WordPress Blog

-If you’re in the midst of setting up your WordPress blog and perhaps don’t want to let Google crawl your site to be indexed instantly, then usually you will follow these steps to disallow Google from seeing your blog.
+If you’re setting up your WordPress blog and perhaps don’t want to let Google crawl your site to be indexed instantly, then usually, you will follow these steps to disallow Google from seeing your blog.
 Go to Settings > Reading > then scroll to the bottom of the page, where you’ll find the below screenshot.

 If you don’t want Google to crawl your site, then tick the box, shown above and Save Changes.
 However, it would help if you only ticked this during development.
 Once, or just before, your site goes live, you should ideally un-tick this and Save Changes to ensure Google will actually see all your hard work.
 If you don’t, well, in all honesty, there’s no point reading the rest of this post!

 Improve the design of your posts

 Reducing image sizes and creating a better design environment can not only improve your SEO but can also increase user engagement.
 The simple and cheapest best way to improve the appearance of your blog is to discuss your project in detail with a successful design company and buy one of their web design packages.

 Install the Yoast SEO WordPress Plug-in